 \section{Conclusions}

-In this work, we propose the \ours{} model that leverages pseudo intent names constructed using an IRL tagger in a semi-supervised manner, followed by intent-aware pre-training.
-Experiments using four intent classification datasets show that our model achieves state-of-the-art performance on all datasets, outperforming the strongest sentence encoder baseline by up to 5.4\% and 4.0\% in N-way zero- and one-shot settings, respectively.
-Our analysis show that \ours{} performs robustly compared to the baselines in challenging and practical settings, in which the number of classes is large and the number of support examples is small.
-In future work, we will explore the use of IRL and our \ours{} model in multi-label intent classification tasks or out-of-scope detection tasks.
+In this work, we propose a pre-training method that leverages pseudo intent names constructed using an IRL tagger in a semi-supervised manner, followed by intent-aware pre-training (\ours{}).
+Experiments on four intent classification datasets show that our model achieves state-of-the-art performance on all datasets, outperforming the strongest sentence encoder baseline by up to 5.4\% and 4.0\% in N-way zero- and one-shot settings, respectively.
+Our analysis shows that \ours{} performs robustly compared to the baselines in challenging and practical settings with a large number of classes and small number of support examples.
+In future work, we will explore the use of IRL and our \ours{} model in multi-label intent classification or out-of-scope detection tasks.